 Question: What is the Difference Between JNDI and JDBC?

-JNDI is the directory which contains the list of objectsdefined on the server.
-When the user requests for a connection pool, the code (pivotal training) would look for the object on the JNDI and would get the requested connection pool from the datasource.
+JNDI is the directory that contains the list of objects defined on the server.
+When the user requests for a connection pool, the code would look for the object on the JNDI and would get the requested connection pool from the data source.
 JDBC is the one which does all the interactions with the database.
 An application will lookup the JNDI to get a connection pool for it to interact with the database.

 All Weblogic Interview Questions

 Weblogic VideosDuration: 20-25 Hours | Version: 12c, 11g | Admin

 - Experienced Faculty

 - Real-time Scenarios

 - Free Bundle Access